kajackdfw/python_gcode_writer/README.md

 Version v0.01 : Completed: CNC Laser ready with circles, rectangles, polygons, rectangular and circular arrays.

-Version v0.02 : Started : Will add some simple text support.
-Border and Cut-Outs will become interior_cuts and exterior_cuts, and they will operate clockwise and counter-clockwise in anticipation of supporting CNC Router spindles in a future version with material removal support.
+Version v0.02 : Started : Will add some text support.
+Cut-Outs will become interior_cuts, laser power controlled by spindle speed for grbl shield and grbl 0.9